fortinetdev/terraform-provider-fortios/website/docs/d/fortios_vpnssl_settings.html.markdown

 * `web_mode_snat` - Enable/disable use of IP pools defined in firewall policy while using web-mode.
 * `ztna_trusted_client` - Enable/disable verification of device certificate for SSLVPN ZTNA session.
 * `server_hostname` - Server hostname for HTTPS.
 When set, will be used for SSL VPN web proxy host header for any redirection.
+* `remote_https_cert_check` - Configure how the FortiGate unit checks and responds to the remote HTTPS server's certificate (default = warn-on-error).

 The `tunnel_ip_pools` block contains: